cleeb94/DigHum/_posts/2019-12-15-georeferencing.md

 image: /img/georef.png
 ---

-The first map being georeferenced:
+The first map being georeferenced (using the grid of the map):

 ![Georeferencing of u.s. map 1](\cleeb94.github.io\img\map_us1_new.png "U.S. map 1")